innovaphone/lunch/README.md

 ## Getting started

+Note that it's not possible to directly compile this project without modifications!
+You may use it to build your own App though.

 To compile an own binary out of this code, you would need to:

 - install the innovaphone SDK